Share this!

 Historical romance.
 People outside the romance reader community give it such a bad rap.
 Surely it’s all purple prose and men in billowy white shirts and ladies fainting in their corsets.
 And well…I have read a few of those; they are ridiculous and I love them.
 But historical romance has more nuance than that.
 You can get dark and angsty, action packed and full or intrigue, or perhaps you like paranormal element thrown in, or adventures on the high seas.
 For me, my favourite type of historical romances are the light hearted gonna-make-me-smile ones; the historical romantic comedies.
 Much like their contemporary counterparts historical romantic comedies are packed with witty repartee, shenanigans and hijinks, only it’s all done in corsets.
+If you are here because you finished binging the Bridgertons on Netflix and need more historical romances to read after the Bridgertons, then we’ve got the perfect group of books for you.

 The Perfect Rake by Anne Gracie